Time Is Running Out

 Marcus Aurelius wrote, “You could leave life right now.
 Let that determine what you do and say and think.”

-I see it all the time—business owners trapped in the “someday” cycle, waiting for the perfect moment.
-That moment?
-It doesn’t exist.
+I see this all the time in coaching.
+Business owners stuck in the “someday” cycle, waiting for the perfect moment to act.
+That moment doesn’t exist.

-I learned this lesson early in my home health agency days.
-I hired a Director of Nurses who interviewed well and had good references.
-What I didn’t know at first was that she had quite a temper.
-It started small—a harsh word here, a snide comment there.
-I ignored it, hoping each incident was just a bad day.
-But the incidents kept coming.
+I learned this in my own business.
+Early on at the home health agency, I hired a Director of Nurses who interviewed well and had good references.
+What I didn’t know was that she had a temper.
+It started small.
+A harsh word here, a snide comment there.
+I told myself each one was just a bad day.
+The bad days kept coming.

-Her anger didn’t work with our culture.
-We believed in treating people with kindness, assuming good intentions rather than imputing bad motives.
-Still, I hesitated to make a change.
-When I finally did let her go, my staff was disappointed—not in the decision, but in how long I had let things go.
+Her anger didn’t fit our culture.
+We worked hard at treating people with kindness and assuming good intentions.
+Still, I waited.
+When I finally let her go, my staff was disappointed.
+Not in the decision.
+In how long I had taken to make it.

-That experience taught me: time is short.
-When it’s time to make a move, make the move.
+That experience taught me: when it’s time to move, move.

 The Cost of Waiting

 Marcus Aurelius warned, “Stop letting yourself be pulled in all directions.”
-Yet most business owners do exactly that—letting distractions steal time from what matters.
+Most business owners do exactly that.
+They let distractions pull them away from what matters.

 I had a friend who ran a successful consulting business.
-She saw an opportunity to create a specialized training program for healthcare administrators.
-The concept was solid, the need was clear, and she had both the expertise and the connections to make it work.
-But she kept fine-tuning the program, tweaking the materials, wanting everything to be perfect before launch.
+She saw an opening for a training program aimed at healthcare administrators.
+The need was clear.
+She had the expertise and the connections.
+But she kept fine-tuning the program, tweaking the materials, waiting until everything was perfect.

-A year later, two national companies had introduced similar programs.
-The opportunity wasn’t gone, but it had changed.
-Instead of leading, she was now competing.
+A year later, two national companies launched similar programs.
+The opening hadn’t closed, but it had changed.
+She wasn’t leading anymore.
+She was competing.

 That’s how time works.
-When you hesitate, sometimes someone else moves in.
+When you hesitate, someone else takes the ground.

 “Remember that you are a mortal being,” Marcus Aurelius wrote.
 “You don’t have infinite days ahead of you.”

 One approach kept her stressed.
-The other created stability and financial security.
+The other gave her stability.

 The Reality of Time